What To Do About Bladder Stones if Your Dog Is Struggling to Pee

 An affected dog's bladder may contain numerous small stones or multiple large stones.
 Sometimes, smaller stones can get stuck in the urethra (the long tube carrying urine out of the body).
 This scenario, called a urinary obstruction, is a medical emergency.

 Bladder stones can occur at any age and grow quickly or slowly.

 What Causes Bladder Stones?

 Bladder stone formation is complex.
-A theory called the Precipitation Crystallization theory helps explain this process:
+A theory called the Precipitation Crystallization theory helps explain some of the process:

-When the urine becomes super-saturated with certain minerals, such as magnesium, the minerals no longer dissolve in the urine and precipitate out, forming crystals.
+When the urine contains an excess of certain minerals, such as magnesium, the minerals can no longer dissolve in the urine and separate out, forming crystals.
 These crystals rub against and irritate the bladder lining, creating mucus.
 The mucus and crystals clump together and eventually form bladder stones.